Hoangsonmoitapcode/fraud-detection-api/documentation/guides/FOR_USERS.md

-# 📱 Fraud Detection API - For Users
+# 📱 Fraud Detection API - User Guide

 ## 🎯 **What This API Does**
 Detect fraud for Vietnamese phone numbers, SMS content, banking accounts, and websites.